on

 Consider overriding the editor component

-.
-Add ref. presentation cell forfooRef
+INameablewithFooReferenceName.
+Add ref. presentation cell forfooRef. -

 Add concept editor: Either use editor component

-or create the same implementation directly.
+FooReferenceNameor create the same implementation directly.

 -